dmhunt5/ChrytidProject/README.md

 At this current state, the game is functioning and playable only on the engine.
 However, I am working on making it playable by building it on your own PC.
 Updates to this will appear here.

 Currently, there are no actual assets included in this version as they are all still under development.
-However, some of the concept art will be included in a separate folder titled "FUTURE"
+However, the concept art of the main character will be included in a separate folder titled "FUTURE" all the credit fo the art goes to my friend Derp :)

 # Code and Engine